denjello/VTT-Editor/README.md

 ### Requirements

-Because of current requirements (and dev environment), it is likely to only work on Linux.
-Removing this issue is on the roadmap for version 4.

 - mltframework
 - ffmpeg from GIT (compiled with libfaac & libx264)
 - mplayer (cuz its a reliable way to get framerate)